|

 skills.
 While working as a dispatcher for Bridge River and Caribou Airways

-she was often required to co-pilot flights making her the only woman
+often required to co-pilot flights making her the only woman

 commercial pilot in British Columbia.
 When World War ll broke out the women